roberts-andy/petFinderSearch/README.md

 In the "Params" tab you can enter your search parameters and they will create the URL query string.

 ![animals api in postman](./images/postman_searchpets.png).

+Now that we understand what it is we will be calling, let's talk about how we'll call it.

 ## Let's Start With the Function App